ASCSA Summer Session

-There are three extended trips outside of Athens.
-These vary from session to session, but traditionally include six days on Crete, 10 days in the Peloponnese and a week in Northern Greece.
+The extended trips vary from session to session, but traditionally include six days on Crete, ten days in the Peloponnese and a week in Northern Greece.
 Of the ca. 60 sites and museums visited during these trips, the following are normally included: Knossos, Phaistos, Corinth, Isthmia, Nemea, Mycenae, Tiryns, Epidauros, Sparta, Mystra, Pylos, Bassai, Olympia, Thebes, Delphi, Thermopylae, Dimini and Sesklo, Vergina, Pella, and Olynthus.

 A TYPICAL DAY